cypress-io/cypress-documentation/source/api/events/browser-filepreprocessor-event.md

 ---
-title: brower:filePreprocessor
+title: browser:filePreprocessor
 ---

-The `brower:filePreprocessor` event allows you to modify how your spec files and support files are preprocessed for the browser.
+The `browser:filePreprocessor` event allows you to modify how your spec files and support files are preprocessed for the browser.

 A preprocessor is the plugin responsible for preparing a {% url "support file" writing-and-organizing-tests#Support-file %} or a {% url "test file" writing-and-organizing-tests#Test-files %} for the browser.